sanity-io/react-native-with-sanity-presentation-mode/README.md

 # React Native x Sanity Visual Editing

 This project is intended to provide a starting point for development of React Native apps that load data using the Sanity Client.
+It is a monorepo that includes a workspace with a Vercel serverless API and an Expo React Native Project.

 ## Dependencies/PreWork